 Serve your files using the CloudFront CDN

 Amazon CloudFront is a content delivery network (CDN) service.
-You can speed up the delivery of static files using the HTTP or the HTTPS protocols.
-You can stream audio or video contents in real time using the RTMP protocol.
+You can speed up the delivery of static files using HTTP or HTTPS protocols.
 Each CloudFront distribution has a unique cloudfront.net domain name that can be used to reference objects through the global network of edge locations.

 Note: Cloudfront may take up to 25 minutes to deploy your distribution.
 You will need to wait until it is deployed to complete the laboratory.

 Experience with Amazon S3 and Amazon CloudFront will be beneficial but is not required.

 The following courses can be used to learn more about them:

 May 19th, 2023 - Updated screenshots and instructions to reflect latest UI